 One of my favorite parts of November is reading all the new kids Christmas books that are released in the fall for the upcoming holiday season.

-I already shared a list of my all-time favorite Christmas picture books here which include some new and some old titles, but this list is all about the best new kids Christmas picture books released in 2020.
+I already shared a list of my all-time favorite Christmas picture books here which include some classics and some new and old titles, but this list is all about the best new kids Christmas picture books released in 2020.

 If you’re looking for something brand new to add to your collection or request from your library, these are all delightful new choices.